 - that which is commonly understood and intended to be derogatory toward a group or individual based upon race, gender, disability, national origin, or religion; - 15.
 Dressing or grooming in a manner which is dangerous to the student's health and safety or a danger to the health and safety of others or repeated violations of the student dress and grooming standards; dressing, grooming, or engaging in speech that is lewd or indecent, vulgar or plainly offensive; dressing, grooming, or engaging in speech that school officials reasonably conclude will materially and substantially disrupt the work and discipline of the school; dressing, grooming, or engaging in speech that a reasonable observer would interpret as advocating illegal drug use. - 16.
-Willfully violating the behavioral expectations for those students riding Holdrege Public School buses - 17.
+Willfully violating the behavioral expectations for those students riding Holdrege Public School - 17.
 A student who engages in the following conduct shall be expelled for the remainder of the school year in which it took effect if the misconduct occurs during the first semester, and if the expulsion for such conduct takes place during the second semester, the expulsion shall remain in effect for the first semester of the following school year, with the condition that such action may be modified or terminated by the school district during the expulsion period on such terms as the administration may establish: - a.
 The knowing and intentional use of force in causing or attempting to cause personal injury to a school employee, school volunteer, or student, except if caused by accident, self-defense, or on the reasonable belief that the force used was necessary to protect some other person and the extent of force used was reasonably believed to be necessary, or - b.
-The knowing and intentional possession, use, or transmission of a dangerous weapon, other than a firearm. - 18.
+The knowing and intentional possession, use, or transmission of a dangerous weapon, other than a firearm.
+The term "dangerous weapon" includes any personal safety device (such as tasers, mace and pepper spray).
+If a student desires to carry or possess a personal safety or security device, the student must obtain prior approval from the building principal before bringing such device on school grounds.
+If a student obtains prior approval from the building principal, the student mus store the device during the school day in the student's locker, in the main office or in another secure location designated by the building principal.
+A student shall not carry a personal safety device during the school day. - 18.
 Knowingly and intentionally possessing, using, or transmitting a firearm on school grounds, in a school-owned or utilized vehicle, or during an educational function or event off school grounds, or at a school-sponsored activity or athletic event.
 This conduct shall result in an expulsion for one calendar year.
 "Firearm" means a firearm as defined in 18 U.S.C.
 921, as that statute existed on January 1, 1995.
 That statute includes the following statement: "The term 'firearm' means (a) any weapon (including a starter gun) which will or is designed to or may readily be converted to expel a projectile by the action of an explosive; (b) the frame or receiver of any such weapon; (c) any firearm muffler or firearm silencer; or (d) any destructive device."
 The Superintendent may modify such one year expulsion requirement on a case-by-case basis, provided that such modification is in writing.